 This kokeshi maker dates back close to the origins of kokeshi.
 Fifth-generation master Akihiro is a three time Best Kokeshi award-winner and has exhibited his work at the Maison et Object design exposition in Paris.
 He produces traditional Naruko-style dolls as well as contemporary designs made in innovative new colors, patterns, and shapes.
 Visitors to Sakurai Kokeshi can try their hand at painting kokeshi under his guidance.

-Reservations: Not necessary, but recommended for busy days like weekends or the autumn color season
+Reservations: Not required, but recommended for busy days like weekends or the autumn color season

 Tree Tree Ishinomaki

-This contemporary kokeshi studio is the creator of “ishinomaki kokeshi,” a recently invented style with sea-inspired motifs painted in red and blue.
+This contemporary kokeshi studio is the creator of "ishinomaki kokeshi," a recently invented style with sea-inspired motifs painted in red and blue.
 It also produces ingenious pop-culture inspired ones.
-Intensive 60 to 90-minute kokeshi painting workshops with the artisan himself, Mr. Hayashi, teach participants how paint kokeshi both freehand and on a spinning lathe.
+Intensive 60 to 90-minute kokeshi painting workshops with the artisan himself, Mr. Hayashi, teach participants how paint kokeshi both freehand and on a spinning lathe (see Tour section below)